-The MBI has collected data for the 32 of 40 companies that meet the SBDD program definition of "broadband service provider" in Massachusetts.
+The MBI has collected data for 30 of 38 companies that meet the SBDD program definition of "broadband service provider" in Massachusetts.
+Due to mergers, this is 2 less than the previous submission.
 The complete list of potential providers also includes resellers and other providers that do not meet the SBDD definition as well as companies that filed FCC Form 477 but do not actually provide broadband service in MA.
 This list may be found in the "Broadband Providers in Massachusetts" section starting on page 13.

-Provider Lists # Providers Potential providers in MA (from FCC Form 477 and other sources) 144 Verified as a provider in MA (including resellers and other providers that don't fit the NOFA definition of "provider" 91 Data obtained for or from the provider (included in the April 2013 data submission) 35
+Provider Lists # Providers Potential providers in MA (from FCC Form 477 and other sources) 142 Verified as a provider in MA (including resellers and other providers that don't fit the NOFA definition of "provider") 89 Data obtained for or from the provider (included in April 2014 data) 33

-Data was acquired from 34 providers of residential and business broadband access in Massachusetts and created from the web site of 1 additional provider.
+Data was acquired from 32 providers of residential and business broadband access in Massachusetts and created from the web site of 1 additional provider.
 Data transmission technologies in the datasets include asymmetric and symmetric DSL, other copper wireline, DOCSIS 3.0 and other cable, fiber optic, unlicensed fixed wireless, 3G and 4G mobile wireless and satellite technologies.
 This information was integrated and submitted to the NTIA in the following four datasets.

 Dataset # Providers # Records

-BB_Service_CensusBlock 18 407,031
+BB_Service_CensusBlock 17 407,159

-BB_Service_RoadSegment 12 11,327
+BB_Service_RoadSegment 12 9,534

-BB_Service_Wireless 16 35
+BB_Service_Wireless 15 37

-BB_ConnectionPoint_MiddleMile 16 278
+BB_ConnectionPoint_MiddleMile 16 107

-Information on broadband services at Community Anchor Institutions (CAIs) were collected by phone, email and web surveys.
-Approximately 57% of the CAIs contain broadband subscription information, of which 92% subscribe to broadband services.
+Information on broadband services at Community Anchor Institutions (CAIs) were collected by phone, email, web surveys, community meetings and from state agencies, parent organizations or regional associations.
+Public schools and libraries contain unique CAI IDs, from the National Center for Education Statistics (NCES) and Institute of Museum and Library Services (IMLS) respectively, that may be used link the information with other regional or national datasets.
+Approximately 22% of the CAIs contain broadband subscription information, of which 93% subscribe to broadband services.

-Dataset # Institutions # Records BB_Service_CAInstitution 5,224 5,657
+Dataset # Institutions # Records BB_Service_CAInstitution 6,628 7,274